 Source: 2013 (or latest year available) IPEDS

-- The nearest community college to Sanford-Brown College-Collinsville is Stevens - The Institute of Business & Arts (10.1 miles away).
+- The nearest community college to Sanford-Brown College-Collinsville is Saint Louis Community College (10.3 miles away).

 - College Location Mi.
 Students

 - 21,218 students | 10.30 Mi300 South Broadway

 - 172 students | 10.50 Mi1521 Washington Avenue

 - 8,859 students | 12.40 Mi2500 Carlyle Ave